 Four out of Five Dangers

-(DM) — Rogue One doesn’t follow the standard Star Wars formula and for this the film goers are rewarded with a perfect 10 of a film.
-So many Star Wars questions get answered!
-Does it fill in the gap between Episode three and four?
+(DM) — Rogue One doesn’t follow the standard Star Wars formula.
+Filmgoers are rewarded with an almost perfect 10 film.
+Long-standing Star Wars questions get answered!
+Does it fill in the gap between Episodes three and four?
 No.

-Does it lead into Episode four of Star Wars, A New Hope?
-Absolutely.
-Rogue One even answers the question how the film gets its name.
+Rogue One does it lead directly into Episode four (A New Hope) of Star Wars.
+Rogue One courteously answers the question of how the film is named.
 In many ways Rogue One is the byproduct of 40 years of questions people begun to ask after the very first Star Wars, A New Hope hit theaters in 1977.

 Has it been 40 years since the first Star Wars?
 That question is important because beyond Darth Vader being under a mask, a number of other players did in fact require some movie magic which almost works perfectly.

-Social justice warriors of the world will claim victory with a truly diverse cast of characters, the truth is the storied world of Star Wars has always had a diverse character list by default.
+Social justice warriors of the world will claim victory with a truly diverse cast of characters, the truth is the storied world of Star Wars has always had diverse characters.

 One fresh idea in Rogue One was the departure of a huge opening.
 It’s not just the absence of the text crawl in Rogue One’s opening, it’s the subtle and peaceful beginning that is tinged by an ominous presence that establishes quickly this isn’t your typical Star Wars story.
 And yet every bit of it answers all the fanboy questions so many have had since A New Hope was released in 1977.

 You know the scene.
-The iconic entry of Darth Vader entering the rebel ship stating several transmissions were sent to it?
+The iconic entry of Darth Vader entering the rebel ship stating several transmissions was sent to it?
 Those types of questions fans have asked for years are addressed.
-The more obvious questions won’t be mentioned in this review to keep it genuinely spoiler free.
+The more obvious questions won’t be mentioned in this review to keep it genuinely spoiler-free.

 You’ll find the first twenty minutes bouncing about new locations asking yourself if there are going to be this many locations to keep up with, who can keep up?
 It settles in quickly without overwhelming even the most inept movie-goer.
 What you may find yourself doing is reminding yourself what timeline you are in.
 You are entering a time that immediately precedes episode 4, A New Hope.